Addition & Renovation Project

 - 71% of students determined that it would be “moderately to very helpful” towards their personal well-being to have access to health and wellness resources in one location (e.g., nutrition, physical activity, counseling services, career, financial)

-Throughout the master planning process, it was important to develop a strategy that minimized the financial impact of all facility projects on student fees.
+Throughout the master planning process, it is important to develop a strategy that minimized the financial impact of all facility projects on student fees.

 On September 30, 2015, the Student Government Senate passed the Carmichael Addition and Renovation Fee Act supporting the indebtedness fee of $92.50 ($47.50 increase) that will fund the 82,823 sq. ft. project starting 2016-17.
 The support of the indebtedness fee is contingent upon the Division of Academic & Student Affairs agreeing to the following: